BSCS-13-477193-NUST/SmartRide/README.md

+# IMPORTANT

+- put data folder from root to build folder.
+- build the project using cmake for windows.

 # SmartRide - A Ride-Hailing Service

 SmartRide is a simulated ride-hailing service that demonstrates various features of such a platform while leveraging efficient data structures and algorithms.
 This project is designed as part of a Data Structures and Algorithms (DSA) course, focusing on the implementation of data structures from scratch in C++.